opencog/docker/opencog/README.md

    repository or add all the paths__, just those you need.
 Since you will be using the MINGW environment that was setup by the first step, use UNIX path naming format.
+5. Run `./windows-run.sh`.

 ## Steps for OpenCog development
-1. Starting the containers
+__For UNIX like Systems only__
+1. Add these lines to `~/.bashrc` at $HOME of your PC and run `source ~/.bashrc`.
+    ```
+    export OPENCOG_SOURCE_DIR=$HOME/path/to/opencog
+    export ATOMSPACE_SOURCE_DIR=$HOME/path/to/atomspace
+    export COGUTILS_SOURCE_DIR=$HOME/path/to/cogutils
+    export OC2MC_SOURCE_DIR=$HOME/path/to/opencog-to-minecraft
+    ```
+    __Optionally, if you are using `moses` add to `~/.bashrc`, `export MOSES_SOURCE_DIR=$HOME/path/to/moses` and uncomment
+    `- $MOSES_SOURCE_DIR:/moses` line in the docker-compose.yml file.__

-  1. UNIX like systems: run either of the following commands,
+2. For starting the containers run either of the following commands,
   * If you want to map container ports to host run `docker-compose run --service-ports dev`
   * If you don't want to map ports to host run `docker-compose run dev`
-  2. Windows: `./windows-run.sh`

-2. For using opencog shells follow instruction [here](http://wiki.opencog.org/w/OpenCog_shell)
+3. For using opencog shells follow instruction [here](http://wiki.opencog.org/w/OpenCog_shell)

-3. For configuring RelEx in the cogserver run
+4. For configuring RelEx in the cogserver run
-    * cat /etc/hosts   # take note of the ip address for relex, e.g.
+    * `cat /etc/hosts`   # take note of the ip address for relex, e.g.
       `172.17.0.69     relex 8e7dc3a09f12 opencog_relex_1`
     * `/tmp/octool -bi` # Build and install opencog
     * start the cogserver, telnet into it and access the scheme shell.
     * `(use-modules (opencog nlp) (opencog nlp chatbot))`
     * `(set! relex-server-host "172.17.0.69")`
     * `(nlp-parse "you know what this is.")`
-3. have fun hacking
+5. have fun hacking
-4. exit container
+6. exit container

 ## Steps for RelEx development
 __For UNIX like Systems only__
+1. Add these lines to `~/.bashrc` at $HOME of your PC and run `source ~/.bashrc`.
+    ```
+    export RELEX_SOURCE_DIR=$HOME/path/to/relex
+    ```
-Starting the containers run either of the following commands
+2. For starting the containers run either of the following commands,
   * If you want to map container ports to host run `docker-compose -f relex.yml run --service-ports relex`
   * If you don't want to map ports to host run `docker-compose -f relex.yml run relex`

 ## Steps for opencog-to-minecraft development
 __For UNIX like Systems only__
+1. Add these lines to `~/.bashrc` at $HOME of your PC and run `source ~/.bashrc`.
+    ```
+    export OPENCOG_SOURCE_DIR=$HOME/path/to/opencog
+    export ATOMSPACE_SOURCE_DIR=$HOME/path/to/atomspace
+    export COGUTILS_SOURCE_DIR=$HOME/path/to/cogutils
+    export OC2MC_SOURCE_DIR=$HOME/path/to/opencog-to-minecraft
+    ```
-1. To start the Minecraft server and access a configured development environment run `docker-compose -f minecraft.yml run oc2mc`.
-Thes server.properties file is found in `minecraft/data` in the same folder as this README.
+2. To start the Minecraft server and access a configured development environment run `docker-compose -f minecraft.yml run oc2mc`.
+The server.properties file is found in `minecraft/data` in the same folder as this README.
 The file is auto-generated so on changing the entries, restart the server by running ` docker restart minecraft-server`.
-2. Run `tmux` inside the container for working with multiple windows/panes.
+3. Run `tmux` inside the container for working with multiple windows/panes.
    If you create multiple panes you can use your mouse as an alternative to switch between panes.
-3. Open a separate terminal, on your host, run `docker attach minecraft-server`.
+4. Open a separate terminal, on your host, run `docker attach minecraft-server`.
    This gives you access to the server's console that is used for configuration.
-4. Except PYTHONPATH setting step, which isn't needed because it is already configured inside the container, follow the steps described [here](https://github.com/opencog/opencog-to-minecraft#steps-to-start-the-bot)
+5. Except PYTHONPATH setting step, which isn't needed because it is already configured inside the container, follow the steps described [here](https://github.com/opencog/opencog-to-minecraft#steps-to-start-the-bot)